Week 36: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - FP reported Tillerson is set to also shutter the State Dept’s War Crimes Office, the office that for two decades held war criminals accountable.

-- Christopher Painter, the top cyber diplomat, will leave his State Depart job at the end of the month.
+- Christopher Painter, the top cyber diplomat, will leave his State Department job at the end of the month.
 Painter has led the American delegations to international cyber meetings since 2011.

-- US Treasury fined Exxon-Mobil $2mm, saying the company showed “reckless disregard” for Russian sanctions while Tillerson was CEO.
+- US Treasury fined Exxon-Mobil $2 million, saying the company showed “reckless disregard” for Russian sanctions while Tillerson was CEO.

 - House Republicans will seek to defund the Election Assistance Commission, the only federal agency that exclusively works to ensure the voting process is secure.